Skip to main content

 The SKILL.md file contains:

-• Instructions — Step-by-step guidance with MCP tool calls and parameters
+• Instructions: Phase-based steps with MCP tool calls and parameters.

 Reference files in the references/ subdirectory provide supplementary knowledge like schema definitions, decision trees, and template libraries that the AI loads on demand.